 The maximum sentence for public mischief is five years of imprisonment.

 I received an order to go to court.
 What happens if I don’t show up at court?

-When a person receives a promise to appear, an appearance notice, or a summons telling him to show up at court and he fails to do so without a legitimate reason, he commits the offence of failure to appear.
+When a person receives a promise to appear, an undertaking, or a summons telling him to show up at court and he fails to do so without a legitimate reason, he commits the offence of failure to appear.
 In such a case, the judge has the power to issue an arrest warrant for the absent person.

 Following yet another arrest, Jacques is released and given a promise to appear at court.
 On the date indicated in this promise, Jacques does not show up at court and does not even get his lawyer to represent him there, preferring instead to play golf.
 He has committed the offence of failure to comply with a promise to appear.